About DMU Heritage Centre

 Heritage Sundays - June 30, 11am to 3pm

 On the last Sunday of the month between April and November you can explore buildings that aren't normally open to the public.
-You can visit Leicester Castle, Trinity Chapel and Gardens and the Heritage Centre on campus.
-There's also Newarke Houses Museum run by Leicester City Council nearby and many, many more.
-Download the 2018/19 full list of all the buildings taking part here
+You can visit Leicester Castle Great Hall, Trinity Chapel and Gardens and the DMU Heritage Centre on campus.
+There's also Newarke Houses Museum and the Magazine run by Leicester City Council nearby and many, many more.
+Download a copy of the Heritage Sunday 2019 leaflet here for more information.

 Based in the Hawthorn Building on the De Montfort University campus, the centre can be accessed via the entrance on The Newarke, opposite the Trinity Chapel.
 Postcode: LE2 7GZ